Joseph Harrison Jr.: Russia

 Harrison designed the 1839 locomotive Gowan and Marx for the Reading Railroad.
-Weighing about 11 tons, it was the most powerful locomotive built to date, demonstrated by its drawing 101 fully-loaded coal cars the length of the Reading's road.
+Weighing about 11 tons, it was the most powerful locomotive built to date, demonstrated by its drawing 101 fully loaded coal cars the length of the Reading's road.
 This feat impressed Russian engineers who came to the United States in 1841 to research American locomotive manufacturers.
 Czar Nicholas had ordered the building of a railroad between Saint Petersburg and Moscow, and the engineers were selecting companies to recommend for the project.
 In 1843, Harrison, Eastwick, and their new partner Baltimore engineer Thomas Winans, traveled to Russia and were awarded a five-year $3,000,000 contract to build rolling stock for the railway.
-The 162 locomotives and 2,500 freight cars were to be manufactured in Saint Petersburg, and by Russian workers.
+The 162 locomotives and 2,500 freight cars were to be manufactured by Russian workers in Saint Petersburg.
 The railroad engineer who surveyed and laid the 400 mi of track for the Saint Petersburg–Moscow Railway was Major George Washington Whistler, also an American.
 His son Jimmy, playmate of Harrison's eldest son, would become the painter James Whistler.
 Following Major Whistler's April 1849 death from cholera, Harrison's contract was extended, and he took over Whistler's projects.

 "During the progress of this work, other orders, reaching to nearly two million dollars, were added to the original amount, including the completion of the great Cast Iron Bridge over the River Neva, at St. Petersburg, the largest and most costly structure of the kind in the world."
 At the November 12, 1850 opening ceremonies for the Neva railroad bridge, the Czar awarded Harrison a gold medal and other honors.
 Harrison and his wife and their growing family resided in Saint Petersburg from 1843 to 1850, then in Paris and London.

 Return to Philadelphia

 Harrison returned to Philadelphia in 1852 a wealthy man.
 He purchased half a city block—bounded by 17th, Locust, 18th, and Chancellor Streets—with 175 ft of frontage facing Rittenhouse Square.
 Architect Samuel Sloan designed him a lavish mansion, inspired by Saint Petersburg's Pavlovsk Palace.
 Its principal floor featured a 50 ft-wide drawingroom with three double windows overlooking the square.
 Also part of the project were ten luxurious rowhouses faced with stone (rental properties), that lined the north side of Locust Street and shared the rear garden with the mansion.
-These later housed Harrison's children and their families.
+Some of these rowhouses were later occupied by Harrison's children and their families.
 Construction began in 1855 and was completed in 1857.

 Harrison also had Sloan design a Russian-styled dacha, or country house, in Northeast Philadelphia along the Delaware River, between Holmesburg and Torresdale.
 This was demolished in 1901 for construction of the Torresdale Water Treatment Plant.

 Harrison invested his money in real estate, developing blocks of rowhouses in North Philadelphia, and building attractions such as Handel & Haydn Hall (1856), a concert and lecture hall at 531-547 North 8th Street.